pragmint/open-practices/capabilities/loosely-coupled-teams.md

 ### [Generative Organizational Culture](/capabilities/generative-organizational-culture.md) - Upstream

 A generative organizational culture fosters an environment where experimentation, innovation, and continuous learning are the norms.
-When teams are encouraged to question assumptions and generate new ideas, they’re more prone to adopt loosely coupled practices and evolve independently.
+When teams are encouraged to question assumptions and generate new ideas, they're more prone to adopt loosely coupled practices and evolve independently.

 ### [Transformational Leadership](/capabilities/transformational-leadership.md) - Upstream